Gantrisin Pediatric Side Effects

 Generic Name: sulfisoxazole

 Not all side effects for Gantrisin Pediatric may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to sulfisoxazole: oral suspension, oral syrup, oral tablet

-Along with its needed effects, sulfisoxazole (the active ingredient contained in Gantrisin Pediatric) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by sulfisoxazole (the active ingredient contained in Gantrisin Pediatric).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking sulfisoxazole:Rare
+You should check with your doctor immediately if any of these side effects occur when taking sulfisoxazole:Rare

 - blurred vision